 May 4, 2022

-James Drinkwater FEATURED IN HOUSE AND GARDEN MAGAZINE
+JAMES DRINKWATER FEATURED IN HOUSE AND GARDEN MAGAZINE

+Lottie Consalvo and James Drinkwater have created a big-hearted, art-filled home in their terrace house by the sea.
 James’ art practice incorporates painting, sculpture, drawings and wearable textiles.
-“Since I was a child, making art was the clearest way I could express myself,” he says.
-His creativity is nourished by “generosity of any kind, whether it be the human spirit or nature itself”.
+"Since I was a child, making art was the clearest way I could express myself,” he says.
+His creativity is nourished by “generosity of any kind, whether it be the human spirit or nature itself".

 February 26, 2022